quindar/quindar-angular/readme.md

 # Features
 The data visualization framework (aka widgets) will be able to provide the following functionality:
-* Ability to pause live feed and capture a snapshot for export
+* Ability to stream and pause live feed and capture a snapshot for export
 * Hyperlinks for "drill down"
 * Ability to zoom in/out
 * Ability to save screen position & widget options